Trimming lavender is an important step that helps extend and renew blooming year after year.

 - Keeping up with this repeated pruning will result in magnificent plants.

-- Lavender is only pruned on the tender wood, ideally on the year’s growth.
+- Lavender is only pruned on tender wood, ideally on the year’s growth.

-- Old growth never sends new shoots out.
+- Old growth never sends new shoots out (curious why?).
 If lavender is pruned on old growth, it can’t grow back, and there is a chance it would die.

 - Best practices are to snip all around the lavender plant, without ever cutting old, dry wood.